-Registration at UW-Eau Claire Do not register for classes at UW-Eau Claire for the summer you will be abroad.
-The semester before your program departs, Center for International Education (CIE) staff will work with the Registration Office to enroll you in the USAC-Ghana program under a temporary course number (INTA 355).
-This temporary registration will appear on your billing statements.
+Registration at UW-Eau Claire Do not register for classes at UW-Eau Claire for the semester you will be abroad.
+The semester before your program departs, Center for International Education (CIE) staff will work with the Registration Office to enroll you in the USAC-Ghana program under a temporary course number (INTA 356) for 12 credits.
+This temporary registration for 12 credits will appear on your billing statements.
 You do not need to complete any other registration at UW-Eau Claire.
-Once your grade report from USAC arrives, your USAC classes, credits, and grades will be posted on your UW-Eau Claire transcript.
-The INTA 355 registration code will remain on your transcript so that the university can maintain historical records regarding who has studied abroad.
+Once your grade report from USAC and/or your transcript from University of Ghana arrives, your USAC and U of Ghana classes, credits, and grades will be posted on your UW-Eau Claire transcript.
+The INTA 356 registration code will remain on your transcript so that the university can maintain historical records regarding who has studied abroad.
 However, the INTA credit units will be removed, and the INTA course will not be graded.